journeyman-cc/smeagol/README.md

 that is to say, the username is a keyword and the corresponding password is a string.
 However, since version 0.5.0, users can now change their own passwords, and when the user changes their password their new password is encrypted using the [scrypt](http://www.tarsnap.com/scrypt.html) one-way encryption scheme.
 The password file is now no longer either in the *resources/public* directory so cannot be downloaded through the browser, nor in the git archive to which the Wiki content is stored, so that even if that git archive is remotely clonable an attacker cannot get the password file that way.

 ## Images
-Smeagol does not currently have any mechanism to upload images.
-You can, however, link to images already available on the web, like this:
+You can (if you're logged in) upload files, including images, using the **Upload a file** link on the top menu bar.
+You can link to an uploaded image, or other images already available on the web, like this:

 ![Smeagol](http://vignette3.wikia.nocookie.net/lotr/images/e/e1/Gollum_Render.png/revision/latest?cb=20141218075509)